blockchainer01/PoTREPSs/Application3/Simulation/README.md

 ##  See the results directly

-Since the evolution of the system also has been run in advance, you can view the regulation process directly from the figure below or by clicking on the picture "MicrogridOutput.gif" in the folder "Main System".
+Since the evolution of the system also has been run in advance, you can view the regulation process directly from the figure below or by clicking on the picture "MicrogridOutput.gif" in the folder "Application3".

  <div align=center><img src="https://github.com/blockchainer01/Software_platform_PoT/blob/main/Figures/Fig3/MicrogridOutput.gif?raw=true" width="700" div align=center > </div>